Church of Regina Coeli (Hyde Park)

-Regina Coeli Church is a Roman Catholic church that was founded in 1862 in Hyde Park, NY.
+Regina Coeli Church is a Roman Catholic church that was founded in 1862 in Hyde Park, New York.
 It includes St. Paul's mission chapel in Staatsburg, New York.

 History

 The first church to bear the name in Hyde Park was constructed in 1863.
 The English Gothic brick structure was donated by Mrs. Mortimer Livingston and her daughter, Mrs. Sylvia Livingston Drayton Kirkpatrick.

 The Rev. Tobias M. Fitzpatrick was the first resident priest.
 His successors were: